-For typical shelter admissions, individuals and families are referred through several means including, but not limited to, self-referral, agency referral, Drug Court, Intensive Supervision Program (ISP), and mental health association.
-They must complete a phone screening.
+For typical shelter admissions, individuals and families are referred through several means including self-referral, agency referral, Drug Court, Intensive Supervision Program (ISP), Mental Health Association, etc. They must complete a phone screening.
 If they are deemed eligible and a bed is available, they will be admitted.
 Anyone not meeting the requirements is referred to County Services, the Homeless Hotline and/or out of County agencies.

 Victim of domestic violence means all individuals and families who qualify under paragraph (4) of HUD's definition of homeless.
-This means any individual or family who: (1) Is fleeing, or is attempting to flee, domestic violence, dating violence, sexual assault, stalking, or other dangerous or life-threatening conditions that relate to violence against the individual or a family member, including a child, that has either taken place within the individual's or family's primary nighttime residence or has made the individual or family afraid to return to their primary nighttime residence; (2) has no other residence; and (3) lacks the resources or support networks to obtain other permanent housing.
+This means any individual or family who: (1) Is fleeing, or is attempting to flee, domestic violence, dating violence, sexual assault, stalking, or other dangerous or life-threatening conditions that relate to violence against the individual or a family member, including a child, that has either taken place within the individual's or family's primary nighttime residence or has made the individual or family afraid to return to their primary nighttime residence; and (2) Has no other residence; and (3) Lacks the resources or support networks to obtain other permanent housing.

-If an individual or family is determined to be at risk of harm when an assessment is being conducted, then the coordinated entry staff should refer the individual or family to a victim service provider using referral criteria established for that community based on system design, program capacity, resource limitations, and placement and geography considerations.
-The coordinated entry process should also have a procedure to safely refer the individual or family to the identified victim service provider, preferably with a warm hand-off including a phone call, transportation, or other transition to the victim service provider.
+If a household is determined to be at risk of harm when an assessment is being conducted, then the coordinated entry staff should refer the household to a victim service provider using referral criteria established for that community based on system design, program capacity, resource limitations, and placement and geography considerations.
+The coordinated entry process should also have a procedure to safely refer the household to the identified victim service provider, preferably with a warm hand-off including a phone call, transportation, or other transition to the victim service provider.